alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Origen: Air Strike and Puma.

-The hit rolls of 4/3/2 seem a little high.
+The hit rolls of 4/3/2 in Air STrike seem a little high.
 A modern 23/30/35 mm section with FCR typically has 5/4/3 and the mobile ZU-23 has 2/2/1.
 I adopt 3/2/1.

-If the VADS is classified as armored, should this be armored too?
+If the VADS is classed as armored, should this be armored too?
 Perhaps the difference is that the loaders are exposed in this?

 - [Wikipedia](https://en.wikipedia.org/wiki/M53/59_Praga)